Mia (game)

 Mia is a simple dice game with a strong emphasis on bluffing and detecting bluff related to Liar's dice.

 Equipment

 Two dice and either a flat bottomed container with a lid or a dice cup are needed.
 This game is played by three or more players.

 Play

 All players start with six lives.
-Usually the players use a die to keep track of their lives, counting down from 6 to 1 as they lose lives.
+Usually each player use a separate die to keep track of their lives, counting down from 6 to 1 as they lose lives.
+The players roll a single die to determine who goes first.

-The first player rolls the dice and keeps their value concealed from the other players in or under the container.
-The player then has three choices:
+To start a round, the first player (Player A) rolls the dice and checks their throw while keeping the value concealed from the other players in or under the container.
+That player must end their turn by announcing a value according to one of three choices:

-Tell the truth and announce what has been rolled.